alexgenin/chouca/README.md

 `chouca` is mainly developed by Alexandre Génin, but contributions and discussion are welcome.

-*A.G. has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement N°896159.*
+*This work has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement N°896159.*